128-bit computing: Hardware

 A 128-bit multicomparator was described by researchers in 1976.

 The IBM System/360 Model 85, and IBM System/370 and its successors, support 128-bit floating-point arithmetic.

 The Siemens 7.700 and 7.500 series mainframes and their successors support 128-bit floating-point arithmetic.

 Most modern CPUs feature single instruction, multiple data (SIMD) instruction sets (Streaming SIMD Extensions, AltiVec etc.) where 128-bit vector registers are used to store several smaller numbers, such as four 32-bit floating-point numbers.
 A single instruction can then operate on all these values in parallel.
 However, these processors do not operate on individual numbers that are 128 binary digits in length; only their vector registers have the size of 128 bits.

 The DEC VAX supported operations on 128-bit integer ('O' or octaword) and 128-bit floating-point ('H-float' or HFLOAT) datatypes.
 Support for such operations was an upgrade option rather than being a standard feature.
 Since the VAX's registers were 32 bits wide, a 128-bit operation used four consecutive registers or four longwords in memory.

 The ICL 2900 Series provided a 128-bit accumulator, and its instruction set included 128-bit floating-point and packed decimal arithmetic.

 A CPU with 128-bit multimedia extensions was designed by researchers in 1999.

 Among the sixth generation of video game consoles, the Dreamcast and the PlayStation 2 used the term 128-bit in their marketing to describe their capability.
 The PlayStation 2's CPU had 128-bit SIMD capabilities.
 Neither console supported 128-bit addressing or 128-bit integer arithmetic.

 The RISC-V ISA specification from 2016 includes a reservation for a 128-bit version of the architecture, but the details remain undefined intentionally, because there is yet so little practical experience with such large word size.

 Software

 In the same way that compilers emulate, e.g., 64-bit integer arithmetic on architectures with register sizes less than 64 bits, some compilers also support 128-bit integer arithmetic.
 For example, the GCC C compiler 4.6 and later has a 128-bit integer type __int128 for some architectures.
 GCC and compatible compilers signal the presence of 128-bit arithmetic when the macro __SIZEOF_INT128__ is defined.
 For the C programming language, 128-bit support is optional, e.g. via the int128_t type, or it can be implemented by a compiler-specific extension.
 The Rust programming language has built-in support for 128-bit integers (originally via LLVM), which is implemented on all platforms.
 A 128-bit type provided by a C compiler can be available in Perl via the Math::Int128 module.
+The C3 programming language provides an implementation of a 128-bit integer data type.